dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 numpy.core._exceptions.MemoryError: Unable to allocate 6.32 GiB for an array with shape (6, 141430723) and data type float64
 ```

-DuckDB, HyPer, and ClickHouse all make good use out of more available threads, being significantly faster than on the MacBook.
+DataMiner, HyPer, and ClickHouse all make good use out of more available threads, being significantly faster than on the MacBook.

 An interesting pattern in this plot is that DataMiner and HyPer scale very similarly with additional payload columns.
 Although DataMiner is faster at sorting, re-ordering the payload seems to cost about the same for both systems.